mapbender/mapbender-documentation/en/book/installation.rst

 you just uncompressed.
 You will also need to make sure that the default directory index is *app.php*.
 Use Apache REWRITE (install *mod_rewrite*) to access Mapbender3 without *app.php* in the URL.

-Example for ALIAS configuration for Apache in file /etc/apache2/conf.d/mapbender3.
+Example for ALIAS configuration for Apache in file /etc/apache2/conf.d/mapbender3.conf (Apache 2.2) or /etc/apache2/conf-enabled/mapbender3.conf (Apache 2.4).
+Please create this file and make sure that Apache has the right to read the file.

 Apache 2.4 uses different directives for Access Control (for example: "Require all granted").
 Please see the `Apache documentation: Upgrading to 2.4 from 2.2 <http://httpd.apache.org/docs/2.4/upgrading.html>`_ for details.

 Apache 2.4 configuration: